NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 This repository includes a comprehensive **Foundry-based test suite** covering the core smart contracts powering **Ppopgi**, a fully on-chain raffle platform built on Etherlink (Tezos L2).

-The purpose of this test suite is to validate correctness, safety assumptions, and edge-case behavior of the contracts under realistic and adversarial conditions.
+The purpose of this test suite is to validate **correctness, safety assumptions, accounting invariants, and edge-case behavior** of the contracts under realistic and adversarial conditions.

 **All tests are deterministic, reproducible, and publicly reviewable.**